aritraonlinecourse-debug/Feedants-Full-Stack/README.md

 A full-stack competition management application developed for the Feedants Full Stack Development Internship assignment.

-The application uses React Native for the frontend, Node.js and Express.js for the backend, and MongoDB with Mongoose for the database.
+The application provides a dynamic Competition Details experience using React Native for the frontend, Node.js and Express.js for the backend, and MongoDB with Mongoose for data storage.

 ## 1. Project Overview

-The application allows users to explore competitions and interact with them based on their current status.
+The application allows users to explore competitions and interact with them based on the current competition stage.

-The main features are:
+The main functionality includes:

-1. View available competitions.
+1. Viewing available competitions.
-2. View competition details loaded from the backend.
+2. Viewing competition details loaded dynamically from the backend.
-3. Register for competitions.
+3. Registering for competitions.
-4. Check registration status.
+4. Checking registration status.
-5. Cancel a registration.
+5. Cancelling an active registration.
-6. Save competitions.
+6. Saving competitions for later.
-7. View saved and registered competitions from the dashboard.
+7. Viewing saved and registered competitions through the user dashboard.
-8. Submit competition entries when submissions are open.
+8. Submitting competition entries when the submission period is active.

-All competition information is stored in MongoDB and loaded through backend APIs.
-Competition data is not hardcoded in the frontend.
+Competition information is stored in MongoDB and retrieved through backend APIs.
+Competition details are not hardcoded in the frontend.

-The main focus of the project is the Competition Details functionality, including competition status, registration, participant limits, remaining spots, submissions, validation, and user-specific actions.
+The main focus of the project is the Competition Details flow and the backend functionality required to support it, including competition lifecycle management, registration, participant capacity, remaining spots, validation, submissions, user-specific state, and database consistency.

-The Home tab is outside the main scope of this assignment.
+The Home tab is outside the primary scope of this assignment.

 ## 2. Features

 ### 2.1 Competition Details

-Competition details are loaded dynamically from the backend.
+Competition information is loaded dynamically from the backend.

 The application displays: